KM4HQZ/ExamplesForReference/README.md

-Welcome to my example repo for Warner's consideration.
+Welcome to my example repo for your consideration.
 =========

 I have herein, two folders containing code demonstrating some Ansible/YAML/JSON/aws-cli/CloudFormation and another folder deomstrating some raw PowerShell.
 You may notice that some files, variables, and references are missing.